neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

     Returns an estimation of the memory consumption for that procedure.

-.. py:function:: gds.graph.project.subgraph(graph_name: str, from_G: Graph, node_filter: str, relationship_filter: str, **config: Any,) -> GraphCreateResult

-    Filters down a graph projection to a named subgraph projection in the catalog for use by algorithms.

 .. deprecated:: 2.5.0
    Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.filter` instead.